seqeralabs/tower-cli/USAGE.md

     https://tower.nf/user/abhinav/watch/2XDXxX0vCX8xhx
 ```

+- Pipeline parameters are defined within the `custom_rnaseq_params.yaml` file
+- Other parameters such as `--profile` and `--revision` can also be specified
+- A non-primary compute environment has been used to launch the pipeline.
+Omit `--compute-env` to launch with the workspace default compute environment.

 > **Note**: CLI users are bound to the same user permissions that apply in the Platform UI.
 Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.

-In the command above:

-- Pipeline level parameters are defined within the `custom_rnaseq_params.yaml` file
-- Other parameters such as `--profile` and `--revision` can also be specified
-- A non-primary compute environment has been used to launch the pipeline

 ## Workspaces

 Workspaces provide the context in which a user launches workflow executions, defines the available resources, and manages who can access those resources.
 Workspaces contain pipelines, runs, actions, datasets, compute environments, and credentials.
 Access permissions are controlled with participants, collaborators, and teams.

-Comprehensive details about [Users and Workspaces](https://help.tower.nf/22.1/orgs-and-teams/overview/) are available in the Tower Usage docs.
+See [User workspaces](https://docs.seqera.io/platform/latest/orgs-and-teams/workspace-management) for more information.

 > **Note**: This section assumes that you already have access to an organization in Seqera Platform.

 ### Create a workspace

 In the example below, we create a shared workspace to be used for sharing pipelines with other private workspaces.
-Please refer to the Tower usage docs for detailed information about [shared Workspaces](https://help.tower.nf/22.1/orgs-and-teams/shared-workspaces/).
+See [Shared workspaces](https://docs.seqera.io/platform/latest/orgs-and-teams/shared-workspaces) for more information.

 ```console
 $ tw workspaces add --name=shared-workspace --full-name=shared-workspace-for-all  --org=my-tower-org --visibility=SHARED